MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-with-entraid-via-ldap.md

 1. Visit the WLS Admin console.
 1. In the left navigator, expand the tree to select **Security Realms** -> **myrealm** -> **Providers**.
-1. If the integration was successful, you'll find the Azure AD provider for example `AzureEntraIDLDAPProvider`.
+1. If the integration was successful, you find the Azure AD provider for example `AzureEntraIDLDAPProvider`.
 1. In the left navigator, expand the tree to select **Security Realms** -> **myrealm** -> **Users and Groups**.
-1. If the integration was successful, you'll find users from the Azure AD provider.
+1. If the integration was successful, you find users from the Azure AD provider.

 >[!NOTE]
 > It takes minutes to load users the fist time you access **Users and Groups**.
 WLS will cache the users and will be faster the next access.